Joymichael-da/dsa-capstone-Amazon-project/README.md

 - Total number of reviews per category
 4) Products with the highest  average rating

-  a)	Amazon Basics Wireless Mouse
+  a)	Amazon Basics Wireless Mouse.

-  b)  Syncwire LTG to USB Cable for Fast Charging Compatible with Phone
+  b)  Syncwire LTG to USB Cable for Fast Charging Compatible with Phone.

-  c) REDTECH USB-C to Lightning Cable 3.3FT
+  c) REDTECH USB-C to Lightning Cable 3.3FT.

 ![image](https://github.com/user-attachments/assets/d2ecff6c-3b5d-4370-ae50-5320031e404e)

 This 3 products with the higest rating are the most liked/prefferd product.

+5) Average actual price vs the discounted price by category

-  6) Product with the highest number of reviews a)AmazonBasics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot
+6) Product with the highest number of reviews

+ a)AmazonBasics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot.

- b)Amazon Basics High-Speed HDMI Cable, 6 Feet
+ b)Amazon Basics High-Speed HDMI Cable, 6 Feet.

- c)Amazon Basics High-Speed HDMI Cable, 6 Feet (2-Pack),Black
+ c)Amazon Basics High-Speed HDMI Cable, 6 Feet (2-Pack),Black.

- d)AmazonBasics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot
+ d)AmazonBasics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot.

 ![image](https://github.com/user-attachments/assets/96ebcd83-69d3-402b-a43a-285b4dc7fbd4)

-- Average actual price vs the discounted price by category

-- Products that have a discount of 50% or more
+7) Products that have a discount of 50% or more

+   This was analysed using the formular =COUNTIF(discount%_range,(">=50").The result showed that 694 products had a discount of 50% and more for its sales.

-- Distribution of product ratings
+8) Distribution of product ratings

-- Total potential revenue
+9) Total potential revenue

-- Number of unique products per price range bucket
+10) Number of unique products per price range bucket

-- Relationship of rating to the level of discount
+11) Relationship of rating to the level of discount

 12) Number of product with fewer than 1000 reviews This was analysed using the formular =COUNTIF(rating_count_range,"<1000").The result showed that 313 products had less than 1000 reviews.